Icinga/icinga2-powershell-module/doc/70-Changelog.md

 ### Added NSClient++ installer support
 * Added support to automaticly install and base-configure the NSClient++ from different locations

+### Added support for service user change
+* Added support which allows to change the user the Icinga service is running with to grant additional privileges to the Agent

 ### Added argument for enabling / disabling debug log
 * Added support for enabling or disabling the Icinga 2 debug log with a PowerShell argument.
 To make this work, you will have to ensure the configuration is written once again with this version of the